Hormigussa/cyclingclub/README.md

 # cyclingclub
-## A tatic website for a cycling club created as an assignment for NCCs L4DBIT
+## A static website for a cycling club created as an assignment for NCCs L4DBIT
 **simple and minimal UI design**

 **HOMEPAGE:**